armory/documentation/_spinnaker/account_management_api.md

 Use Kubernetes Manifests to install the Management API.
 This can be deployed by Spinnaker using a `Deploy (Manifest)` stage.
 You can also store it in source control and use it as an artifact.

+For more information aout how to deploy a manifest, see [Deploy Kubernetes Manifests](https://www.spinnaker.io/guides/user/kubernetes-v2/deploy-manifest/).

     apiVersion: v1
     data: